-(20) Similar to EFRAG, we certainly do not support the FASB model which requires lifetime expected credit losses to be recognised at initial recognition.
+(20) We certainly do not support the FASB model which requires lifetime expected credit losses to be recognised at initial recognition.
 This would produce even more significant day-one losses and result in an excessive front-loading of credit losses given that initial expectations of credit losses are priced into a financial asset.
 It would also provide less relevant information about the effects of changes in the credit quality subsequent to initial recognition.